 Application deadlines are published in the academic calendar.
-Application for admission for undergraduate programs and all supporting documents should be received by the admissions office at least 30 days before the student's first registration to allow processing and consideration by the
+Application for admission and all supporting documents should be received by the admissions office at least 30 days before the student's first registration to allow processing and consideration by the Admissions Committee.

-Admissions Committee.
 Students may register for classes only after receiving notification of admission approval.